 - Toggle CarPlay option to Off

-It is also possible to temporarily disable CarPlay from the iPhone by selecting CarPlay in the Settings menu under General, selecting the vehicle currently in use, and choosing to disable/remove it from the list.
-This change won’t permanently remove the ability to connect but will require the user to approve the vehicle for use when it gets plugged in the next time.
-If the user opts against approving CarPlay, the phone will only charge when plugged in each time.
+It is also possible to temporarily disable CarPlay from the iPhone.
+To do this, select CarPlay in the Settings menu under General, choose the vehicle currently in use, and opt to disable/remove it from the list.
+This change won’t permanently remove the device’s ability to connect.
+But it will require the user to approve the vehicle for playback when you plug the phone in the next time.
+If the user opts against accepting CarPlay, the phone will only charge each time you plug it in.
+The ability to disable CarPlay is handy for a range of scenarios.

 Other manufacturers take a slightly different approach.
-Jaguar asks the user how they would like their phone to interact with the infotainment system when it is plugged in.
-Users can opt to connect with CarPlay or another method and can have the system remember their choice if they want the option to remain in place for a period of time longer than one drive.
-For the exact method to disable CarPlay via a vehicle’s dash system, contact your automotive manufacturer for more information.
+Jaguar asks the user how they would like their phone to interact with the infotainment system when a device plugs in.
+Users can opt to connect with CarPlay or sync music and calls via another method.
+Drivers can have the system remember their choice if they want the option to remain in place for longer than one vehicle trip.
+Unfortunately, there is no standard method for disabling car play.
+For the best results, contact your automotive manufacturer for more information.
+Another idea would be to take a look at your user manual.
+There’s a good chance the manual will facilitate the process through a detailed set of steps.

 - What is Apple CarPlay?